yusufatmaca/estimate-pi-using-monte-carlo-method/README.md

 $$ \text{The ratio of the two areas is}: \frac{A_c}{A_s} = \frac{\pi.\bcancel{r^2}}{4\bcancel{r^2}} $$
 $$ \text{Let's solve for pi}: \pi = \frac{4A_c}{A_s} \hspace{1.5cm} \text{(1)}$$

-If we have an estimate for the ratio of the area of the circleto the area of the square we can solve for $\pi$.
+If we have an estimate for the ratio of the area of the circle to the area of the square we can solve for $\pi$.
 The challenge becomes estimating this ratio.

 This ratio can be interpreted probabilistically: if we randomly toss darts uniformly into the square, the proportion of darts that land inside the circle (compared to the total number of darts) should be approximately equal to the ratio of the area of the circle to the area of the square.